Sam Park at ICSA – July 2014 video transcript

 “There are some articles already written about me, I don’t know if anybody has read them, by a journalist named Mariah Blake.
 They appeared in ‘The New Republic’ and ‘Mother Jones’. [see links below] So some of this might be old, but there is still new information that wasn’t published in those articles.
 Hopefully you will find that interesting as well.

-Because this is my first time – I am a newbie at this – I thought it wise to read because I have a lot of ground to cover and if I don’t, if I eat into all of your time [pointing to Donna Orme-Collins] she would not like that.”
+Because this is my first time – I am a newbie at this – I thought it wise to read because I have a lot of ground to cover and if I don’t, if I eat into all of your time [gesturing to Donna Orme-Collins who was sitting next to him].
+She would not like that.”

 Donna: “No, that’s right.”

 Sam: “No, I don’t want that to happen. … [laughter]

 This is where I want to start.
 Let’s see how it goes.

 I am the secret son (or “Love Child” as depicted in a recent article) of Rev. Sun Myung Moon, billionaire founder of the Unification Church and proclaimed Messiah of all mankind.
 My mother, Choi Soon-W., was a scion of the powerful and billionaire Choi family, they were the former owners of Korea Life Insurance, the second largest insurance company in Korea, known for its iconic 63-story gold headquarters in Seoul, still the largest gold cladded structure in the world.